kamil-michalski-1/Cyclistic-Bike-Share-Project/project-documentation/03-data_analysis.md

       summarise(no_of_rides = n_distinct(ride_id))
 ```

-output - insight is that casuals used docked bike, whereas members don't
+The code above was applied to show number of rides by rideable type for casual users.
+As per the outputs, the main insight is that casual users hire docked bike, whereas members do not.

 |rideable_type|no_of_rides|
 |-------------|-----------|